Tag Archives: Flame Over

 Originality – 9/10

-Not only does this game stand out greatly among the indie gaming community, but it also stands out within gaming in general to a phenomenal extent.
-Though there have been a few games released since the second generation to center around the concept of fire fighting, such as towering Inferno for the Atari 2600 and Real Heroes: Firefighter for the Wii and DS, this game is definitely the most challenging and invigorating of it’s kind that I’ve ever had the enjoyment of playing through.
+Not only does this game stand out greatly among the indie gaming community.
+But it also stands out within gaming in general to a phenomenal extent.
+Though there have been a few games released since the second generation to center around the concept of firefighting, such as Towering Inferno for the Atari 2600 and Real Heroes: Firefighter for the Wii and DS, this game is definitely the most challenging and invigorating of its kind that I’ve ever had the enjoyment of playing through.

 Happii